Click here to listen to a reading of this blog:

-Basically, whatever helps you to lower stress levels.
+Basically, do whatever helps you to lower stress levels!

 You could also try LDN.
 Due to Hashimoto’s being an autoimmune disease, LDN can be beneficial for those with the condition, by reducing their high antibodies, stopping the progression of the autoimmune disease or even reversing the disease.
 Besides improving endorphin production, LDN can also help reduce inflammation and encourage healing.